BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

    layout = "float-right-desktop -background -shadow"
 %}

-With this method it's as easy to reverse the hidden state as it is to enable it.
-This is good for convenience sake, however, for protection against unauthorized access, perhaps the user should only be able to unhide their information if a PIN or password has been entered.
+With this method, it's as easy to reverse the hidden state as enabling it.
+This is good for convenience's sake.
+However, for protection against unauthorized access, perhaps the user should only be able to unhide their information if a PIN or password has been entered.
 This could therefore reaffirm the identity of the wallet owner for extra security.

 In this example the risk of an unauthorized person revealing their information is minimal due to the PIN required.
 However, it might not be convenient for the users to repeatedly put in their PIN when ever they want to reveal their information especially if they do so often.